puklu/Synchronize-directories/README.md

       pip install -r requirements.txt

 ## Usage
-1. Clone the repository:
+1. Clone this repository:

         git clone https://github.com/puklu/Synchronize-directories.git

-2. Change directory to the src folder:
+2. Navigate to the location where the project is cloned.
+Navigate into the "src" folder:

          cd src

-3. To run the script, pass the following command-line arguments:
+3. Execute the script with appropriate command-line arguments to initiate synchronization.

+   The tool accepts the following parameters:

    <u><strong>Mandatory</strong></u>